Generic Name: alemtuzumab

 Premedicate patients with high dose corticosteroids (1,000 mg methylprednisolone or equivalent) immediately prior to Lemtrada infusion and for the first 3 days of each treatment course [see Warnings and Precautions (5.2)].

-Administer anti-viral prophylaxis for herpetic viral infections starting on the first day of each treatment course and continue for a minimum of two months following treatment with Lemtrada or until the CD4+ lymphocyte count is ≥ 200 cells per microliter, whichever occurs later [see Warnings and Precautions (5.9)].
+Administer antiviral prophylaxis for herpetic viral infections starting on the first day of each treatment course and continue for a minimum of two months following treatment with Lemtrada or until the CD4+ lymphocyte count is at least 200 cells per microliter, whichever occurs later [see Warnings and Precautions (5.12)].

 Follow the steps below to prepare the diluted solution of Lemtrada for intravenous infusion: